AreebaxIrfan/GIAIC_Q3/📂Class_Assignment/assignment_08/README.md

 ## OOP Principles in the Code

-The Smart Irrigation Dashboard heavily utilizes **Object-Oriented Programming (OOP)** principles to ensure a modular, reusable, and maintainable codebase.
+The Smart AgriPak Dashboard heavily utilizes **Object-Oriented Programming (OOP)** principles to ensure a modular, reusable, and maintainable codebase.
 Below is a detailed explanation of how OOP concepts are applied:

 ### 1. **Encapsulation**
 - **Description**: Encapsulation bundles data and methods into a single unit (class), restricting direct access to internal state and exposing only necessary interfaces.